spamhaus/rspamd-dqs/README.md

 ## Support and feedback

 We would be happy to receive some feedback from you.
-If you notice any problem with this installation, please drop us a note at datafeed-support@spamteq.com or open an issue in this project and we'll try to do our best to help you.
+If you notice any problem with this installation, please open an issue in this project and we'll try to do our best to help you.

 Remember that we are going to support only the latest version, so please before opening a support request be sure to be running the up to date rules from this github repository.